padogrid/bundle-hazelcast-5-playground-python/README.md

 pip install hazelcast-python-client panel pandas Faker cryptography
 ```

+The [`requirements.txt`](apps/playground/requirements.txt) file lists the package versions used in the author's Python environment for running Playground.

 3. Create Hazelcast cluster

 Create a Hazelcast cluster if you do not have one already.